360world3/FinalMajorProject-/README.md

 **You can:**

-* Create the foundations for a start-up for the future
+* Producing a fully realised web based solution to a defined problem or opportunity with a strategy for marketing and monetization.
-* Produce a detailed business plan
+* Producing a detailed business plan for a business start-up that will be accompanied by a detailed prototype and marketing strategy.
-* or create a product/project that sits within the web media skillset

 **The two main choices are therefore:**